Is Grammarly Worth It for College Students?

 Grammarly occasionally overlooks errors and makes erroneous suggestions.
 If you accept all of Grammarly’s recommendations, several blunders will likely remain in your document.

-However, if you’re a native English speaker willing to research any recommendations you’re unsure about, you’ll be good to go.
+However, if you’re willing to research recommendations you’re unsure about, you’ll be good to go.

 Plus, any research you do will further boost your grammar game.